luxe-eng/ios-coding-challenges/README.md

 1. Create a simple app with a text entry field, and as you type it will display autocomplete results from the Google Places API.
 2. Once the user selects one of the results, transition to a new view showing basic information pulled from the Places API.
 The way you display the results and detailed view is up to you.

+**Note**: You should build this as if it were a real project that you had to maintain for the foreseeable future.
+You should ensure the user experience is balanced with the robustness and cleanliness of your code.
+We left this open ended, but it doesn't mean you should rush through it and just send something functional without any polish.
+This is a direct representation of who you are.

 When you're all done:
 - Commit it to a repo in your personal Github account that we can access (or zip the project and host it somewhere for us to download)
 - If there are any special instructions (besides running `pod install` for Cocoapods) to get your project running, please let us know